dscorbett/duployan-font/README.md

 “Reverse circle vowels are not known to interact typographically with other vowel characters” is therefore literally true but glyphically false.

-Perrault-en says long U is “written in any direction whatever” but code chart says it is invariant.

 Sloan-Duployan half-thickened large semicircle

 Pernin retracted short vowels via backwards tick